migreat-team/migreat-website/docs/RULES.md

 ### 1. **Simplicity Over Complexity**
 - Write code that's easy to read and understand
 - If you can't explain it in one sentence, simplify it
-- Prefer vanilla JavaScript over frameworks when possible
-- No build systems, no bundlers - keep it simple
+- Use Handlebars for templating - simple and powerful
+- Build system automates repetitive tasks

-### 2. **Component-Based Architecture**
+### 2. **Component-Based Architecture with Handlebars**
 - **DRY** (Don't Repeat Yourself) - write once, use everywhere
-- Every reusable element gets its own component
+- Every reusable element gets its own partial
-- Components live in `templates/components/`
+- Partials live in `views/partials/`
-- Load components with simple JavaScript fetch()
+- Components compiled at build time (not runtime)

 ### 3. **Zero Duplication**
 - Never copy-paste code between files
 - One source of truth for every piece of content
-- If it exists twice, make it a component
+- If it exists twice, make it a partial
-- Regular audits to catch duplication early
+- All text content in `locales/` JSON files (never hardcoded)

+### 4. **Multilingual First**
+- All user-facing text goes in `locales/` JSON files
+- Never hardcode text strings in templates
+- Use `{{t "key"}}` helper for all translations
+- Test both English and German versions after changes

+### 5. **Build-Aware Development**
+- Never edit `public/` directory - it's generated
+- Always run `npm run build` after changes
+- Test the built output, not source files
+- Commit source files, not generated output

-### 4. **No Over-Engineering**
+### 6. **No Over-Engineering**
 - Don't add features "just in case"
 - Don't optimize prematurely
 - Don't use complex patterns when simple ones work
 - Ship working code, iterate later

-### 5. **No Overthinking**
-- Make decisions quickly
-- Perfect is the enemy of good
-- If it works and it's clean, ship it
-- Don't debate for hours what can be tested in minutes

 ---